Putin ejects Kremlin "puppet master" after protests

 "He is considered one of the architects of the system," Putin's former finance minister, Alexei Kudrin, told Kommersant FM radio.

 "Now this system is being revised.
-New organizers are needed with different views on the political system," said Kudrin, who has offered to lead dialogue between the opposition and the authorities.
+New organisers are needed with different views on the political system," said Kudrin, who has offered to lead dialogue between the opposition and the authorities.

 Signs of trouble for Surkov appeared in May when Volodin -the man who eventually took his job - helped Putin create a new movement, or popular front, that would compete with the United Russia party for Putin's patronage.

-Volodin, a dollar millionaire fond of ducking reporters questions with irony or personal needling, presented thereporters' popular front to Putin as a way to revive the ruling party.
+Volodin, a dollar millionaire fond of ducking reporters questions with irony or personal needling, presented the popular front to Putin as a way to revive the ruling party.

 Volodin's stock rose after securing 65 percent of the vote for Putin's party in Saratov, a region where he was born.